ppwfx/pprofrec/README.md

 by recording `pprof` lookups, `runtime.MemStats` and `gopsutil` metrics to help understand the runtime behavior of an application

+## Motivation

+Be able to instrument, inspect and troubleshoot an application in an idiomatic, fast and boring way

 ## Demo

 Scroll on the x-axis to see more features, and on the y-axis to see more data points